ajdimond2001/hello-world/README.md

 hello-world
 ===========

-My frist repository on GitHub
+My first repository on GitHub.
+I'm looking forward to getting up to speed on GiHub